Not only is a fixed bid project a bad idea, it’s actually a myth and doesn’t in fact exist.

 In reality, this is a dangerous myth.
-It's like “betting it all on black” (which has 37 to 1 odds).
+It's like “betting it all on black”.
 Sure, you might win, but likely you’re going to lose it all.
 In fact, 85% of fixed bid projects go over budget.

 And do you know what happens when your fixed bid project goes over budget?
 All sorts of misalignment occurs.
 As the stakeholder, you don't want to pay another dime.
 You want your project delivered now with the full scope complete.
 However, the development team has to essentially finish the project on their own dime.
 Unfortunately, the majority of development teams that take fixed bid projects will then ‘rush’ to get your project done, because it’s no longer profitable for them.